splunk/public-o11y-docs/gdi/opentelemetry/collector-architecture.rst

 Statsd
 ----------------------------------

-The following receivers are supported:
+The following monitors are supported:

 * AWS App Mesh

 Telegraf
 ----------------------------------

-The following receivers are supported:
+The following monitors are supported:

 * ASP.NET (Windows)
 * DNS